USGS-R/training-curriculum/content/usgs-packages/dataRetrieval_readNWIS.md

 **Las Vegas historic water use**

 The water use data web service requires a state and/or county as the major filter.
 The default will return all years and all categories available.
-The following table shows the water-use category and it's corresponding abbreviation.
-Note that categories have changed over time.
+The following table shows the water-use categories and their corresponding abbreviation for county and state data.
+Note that categories have changed over time, and vary by data sets requested.
+National and site-specific data sets exist, but only county/state data are available through this service.
 Please visit the [USGS National Water Use Information Program website](https://water.usgs.gov/watuse/) for more information.

 <table class="gmisc_table" style="border-collapse: collapse; margin-top: 1em; margin-bottom: 1em;">
 <thead>